redp1337/pixel-desk/assets/README.md

 feature/desktop
 - desktop interface with icons

+feature/taskbar-clock
-- taskbar includes a functional clock in military time
+- includes a functional clock in military time

 feature/notepad
 - user can create notes with a title and content